 Information about tuition and fees can be found in the School of Health Professions Catalog or online at: www.fiscal.ttuhsc.edu/studentbusserv/tuitionestimates.aspx

 Are there scholarships available?

 The DPT program has scholarship dollars available to incoming and current students.
 These scholarships are based on academic performance as well as financial need.
-The regional campuses may have endowments or funds that provide additional scholarship monies.
-Information on these scholarships is available from the SHP Office of Admissions and Student Affairs.
+Incoming students will be notified if they received a competitive scholarship in their admission letter.
+Scholarship opportunities for current students will be sent out from student affairs as they become avaialble.
 Additional Financial Aid information is available from the TTUHSC Office of Financial Aid.